samcrane8/FlyRight/README.md

 ### How to Help

-If you would like to help, please send me an email.
+If you would like to help, please send me an email (samcrane8@gmail.com) with the subject line starting with [FlyRight].
 I also have not maintained a large open-sourced repository before so guidance on that front would be appreciated as well.
 Here are the things I would like to accomplish:

 #### To Do